-Our Progressive Vision: Our public schools must provide each and every child the opportunity to achieve his or her fullest potential in life.
-Children are not standardized; each one requires personalized instruction.
+Our vision: Our public schools must provide each and every child the opportunity to achieve his or her fullest potential in life.
+Children are not standardized; each one needs and deserves personalized instruction.
 That requires both fully qualified professional teachers and opportunities to learn outside of school.
-Every jurisdiction needs to: (1) provide adequate funding for public schools; (2) deliver instruction in a way that recognizes the differences in both the interests and needs of specific children; (3) provide opportunities to learn outside of classroom time including afterschool, arts and recreational programs, and libraries; and (4) make schools both safe and fair.
+Every jurisdiction needs to: (1) provide adequate funding for public schools; (2) deliver instruction in a way that recognizes the differences in both the interests and needs of specific children; (3) provide opportunities to learn outside of classroom time including afterschool, arts and recreational programs, and libraries; and (4) make schools a safe and fair environment for everyone.

 We must recognize that there are no standardized children; every child has different strengths and weaknesses.
 That’s why all schools must offer a complete curriculum provided by professional teachers who have the training to give the individualized attention every child needs.
 School systems need to deemphasize standardized tests and pre-packaged lessons, and instead hire and stand behind fully trained teachers who give each and every student the opportunity to achieve their fullest potential in life.

 In order to learn, children need schools that are safe and welcoming.
 Harassment, intimidation and bullying are well-known to impede students’ ability to learn.
 Students who are bullied are far more likely to skip school and earn poor grades, and many states and individual school systems have implemented safe school policies to address the problem.
 Yet, it is also clear that some school systems overuse their discipline processes, often in a discriminatory manner.
-The U.S. Attorney General and the Secretary of Education jointly announced national guidelines on school discipline that should be implemented at the state and local levels.
+The U.S. Departments of Education and Justice jointly created national guidelines on school discipline that should be implemented at the state and local levels.

-In the more heavily tested grades, students routinely lose more than a month of instructional time because of standardized testing and test prep.
+In the more heavily tested grades, students in low-income schools routinely lose more than a month of instructional time because of standardized testing and test prep.
 Across the country, parents are rising up against this level of over-testing.
-States and school boards should commission an audit to see how much testing is done and determine the educational and financial cost.
-They should also limit standardized testing to the minimum amount required by federal law—and children younger than third grade should not be subjected to them.
+States, localities and school boards should require a report on alternative assessment models to limit the educational and financial costs of over-testing.
+They should also limit the scope of standardized tests—children younger than third grade should not be subjected to them.

 In some jurisdictions, kindergarten and even pre-K students are suspended or expelled at an alarming rate.
-But putting a 4 or 5-year-old child out of educational programs is counter-productive and both states and localities can enact legislation to curtail this practice.
+But putting a 4 or 5-year-old child out of school is age-inappropriate and counter-productive.
+Both states and localities can enact legislation to curtail this practice.